A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 “Imagine the lights dimming, the music silenced, and the heart of our community slowly fading away.

-“This isn’t just about losing a few late-night hangouts; it’s about erasing a culture, a way of life, and a beacon of joy for locals and visitors alike.
+“This isn’t just about losing a few late-night hangouts.
+It’s about erasing a culture, a way of life, and a beacon of joy for locals and visitors alike.

 “If we don’t act now, Noosa will never be the same.”